Reny8/Day-Trip-Generator/README.md

 # day_trip_generator
-Day 4 Assignment to generate a vacation day for the user.
+Day 4 Assignment
-Reny's First Repo
+Generates a vacation day for the user.